Spectra (installation): History

-spectra [tasmania], 2013 & 2018
+spectra [tasmania], 2013

 spectra [tasmania] pierces the Hobart Skyline, 22 June 2013.

 spectra [tasmania] was an installation of 49 Xenon searchlights.
 It was placed in front of Hobart's Cenotaph on the western shore of that city's central business district.
-Installed and active from sunset to sunrise 14-23 June 2013 as part of Beam In Thine Own Eye, a group exhibition for the first Dark Mofo Festival.
-It was estimated to reach 5-15km into the sky, depending on the weather.
-In 2018 it was displayed from the grounds of MONA (Museum of Old and New Art) with the addition of Ikeda's accompanying soundscape, where it was confirmed that plans were in place to house spectra at the museum permanently.
-During Dark Mofo 2023, it was temporarily relocated to Dark Park (Macquarie Point, neighboring the Cenotaph) powered with diesel generators.
-As of May 2024 the previous site of spectra's installation at MONA was under construction.
-MONA's website reports "it’s lights out for now, but spectra will return."
+Installed and active from sunset to sunrise 14–23 June 2013 as part of Beam In Thine Own Eye, a group exhibition for the first Dark Mofo Festival.
+It was estimated to reach 5–15 km into the sky, depending on the weather.